AGILE ESSENTIALS

 It means that those teams are cross-functional.
 Those teams don’t have to have specific roles involved so much as that when you get the team together, you make sure that you have all the right skill sets on the team.

 There still is a place for managers.
 Managers make sure team members have, or obtain, the right skill sets.
-Managers provide the environment that allows the team to be successful.
-Managers mostly step back and let their team figure out how they are going to deliver products, but they step in when the teams try but are unable to resolve issues.
+Managers provide an environment that allows the team to be successful.
+Managers mostly step back and let their teams figure out how they are going to deliver products, but they step in when the teams try but are unable to resolve issues.

 When most teams and organizations start doing Agile development, they focus on the practices that help with collaboration and organizing the work, which is great.
 However, another key set of practices that are not as frequently followed but should be are specific technical practices that directly deal with developing software in a way that helps your team deal with uncertainty.
 Those technical practices are essential and something you shouldn’t overlook.